Trinoma: Facilities

 Trinoma is located at the corner of EDSA and North Avenue in Quezon City.
 Located in "North Triangle", the mall is bound by three major thoroughfares, namely, North Avenue, EDSA and Mindanao Avenue extension.
-Located on a 20 ha parcel of land, Trinoma has a gross leasable area of 195,000 sqm, which includes the mall's major anchor, The Landmark supermarket and department store.
+Located on a 20 ha parcel of land, Trinoma has a gross floor area of 195,000 sqm, which includes the mall's major anchor, The Landmark supermarket and department store.

 It is directly connected to the North Avenue MRT station as the mall itself sits atop the Line 3 Depot.
 It will also be connected to the future North Triangle Common Station.
 A pedestrian overpass has also been constructed to connect with SM North EDSA but it is currently closed to give way for the MRT-7 station.